artofmayhem/node-db3-project/README.md

 Use a graphical tool like SQLite Studio to open `./data/northwind.db3` and execute the following queries:

-(Write the queries inside `./queries.sql` under the corresponding comment)
+(Write the queries inside `./queries.sql` under the corresponding comment) DONE

 - Display the ProductName and CategoryName for all products in the database.
 Returns 77 records.
 - Display the order Id and shipper CompanyName for all orders placed before August 9 2012.
 Returns 429 records.